-Elements, our proposed eco community near Edappally, is inspired by the elements of nature.
+Elements, our new eco community near Edappally, is inspired by the elements of nature.
 We bring to our design the essence of these very elements to create homes that are most ideal for urban living.
-Coming up on a 1.05 acre green campus, Elements will have 50 homes with gardens in the sky in a Ground + 11 storied complex.
-With a building footprint of less than 30%, there are pleanty of open areas around.
-The low F.A.R and lesser share of common areas ensure you more undivided share and usable spaces for the money spent.
-The green complex will also have community sky courts, swimming pool, club house, gym and all ameneties needed for a fine, secured living.
-We welcome you to join the Good Earth Elements community.
+On a 1.05 acre green campus, Elements have 50 homes with gardens in the sky in a Ground + 11 storied complex.
+The green complex also have community sky courts, swimming pool, club house, gym and all ameneties needed for a fine, secured living.
+We welcome you to experience the Good Earth Elements community.

 These green apartments in Cochin are located between

 emerging commercial center Edappally and the IT hub